esheldon/nsim/config/README.md

       also smaller error by factor of 2/5.
 Looks quite good; do see the "wave" at low amplitude.
     - gg01r04 guess from truth, a=2, running
-    - r03 and r04 pretty consistent, could maybe average them.
+    - r03 and r04 pretty consistent, I averaged them in gg01rcomb
+    - gg01rcomb average of r03 r04

 - sim-gg04 sigrat 1
     - gg04r01